jangita/docker-raspbian-temp/README.md

 docker run -d -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_SECONDS=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" jangita/raspbian-temp-post:latest
 ```

-To run the version from this repo - which is bleeding edge and may break, but has the latest and greatest features, first build from this Github repo then run like so:
+To run the version from this repo which is bleeding edge and may break, but has the latest and greatest features, first build from this Github repo then run:
 ```
 docker build -t raspbian-temp-post https://github.com/jangita/docker-rasbian-temp.git
 ```
-then
+when that is done, run
 ```
 docker run -d -v /sys/class/thermal/thermal_zone0/temp:/app/temp -v /etc/hostname:/app/hostname  -e POST_SECONDS=10 -e POST_URL="http://docker-raspbian.jangita.com/temp" raspbian-temp-post
 ```
+and it should be up and running.

 ## Can I configure which URL it POSTs to and how often it POSTs ?